 The Football Club has developed a well renowned youth Academy that has produced a number of full international players such as former England captain David Platt, Dean Ashton, Danny Murphy and Seth Johnson and generated over £25 million in transfer revenue.

 Crewe Alexandra continues to nurture young talent and provide them with an opportunity to play first-team football.
 Our objective is to produce talented, skilful footballers, as well as disciplined and respectful men both on-and-off the pitch.
 The club is often awarded the PFA and FA Fair Play Awards for our excellent discipline.

 Despite having to sell playing assets to survive, Crewe Alexandra reached the Championship for a period of eight seasons and always strives to play at the highest level possible.
-2012 saw the club promoted back to League One via the play-offs and a year later winning the EFL Trophy (Johnstone’s Paint Trophy) for the first time in the club’s history, while establishing ourselves in League One.

 The club’s Soccer in the Community scheme is also award winning and holds sessions for children of all ages, as well for those with disabilities and learning difficulties.

 In the forthcoming season, everyone at the Club is aiming to build on our relationships with the local community and enticing supporters of the future to local football.

 We have increased our links with local charities and have chosen Mid Cheshire Hospitals and their tremendous work with dementia as one of our new charity partners for the coming season.

 During these tough economic times, The Football Club is also keen to assist our supporters by offering real value for money in relation to ticketing and season tickets.
 We continue to offer some of the cheapest seats in the entire EFL, especially for our younger supporters.
 Our free season ticket offer for our Under-11s has once again proved very popular with families.